0xadri/notes-js/README.md

-These are notes I take along months and years.
-The file namings are self-explanatory so there is no index.
+These are notes I take along months and years, migration is still in progress, more to come.

+Check out the navigation bar for all the topics covered.

-## Topics Covered
+## Topics Covered Include

 `JavaScript` · `Typescript` · `React`